 Lawmakers have put forth measures to legalize one or more brick-and-mortar casinos in the state in recent years.
-Every measure has died before becoming law so gambling in NH remains elusive despite increasing revenue moving to bordering states where land-based casinos operate.
+Every measure has died before becoming law so gambling in NH remains elusive despite increasing amounts of revenue moving to bordering states where land-based casinos operate.

 One effort to legalize physical casinos was killed in the house by one vote in 2014.
 A second bill was introduced in 2017 and it too faced an uphill battle in gaining the approval of lawmakers.
-The state’s reluctance to expand its real-world gambling options previously made online gambling seem like a long shot, but lawmakers have introduced several bills to legalize online poker and casino games.
+The state’s reluctance to expand its real-world gambling options previously made online gambling seem like a long shot, but lawmakers have made several attempts to legalize online poker and casino games.

 Safe New Hampshire Betting Sites